-Patricia Contic, Director of Communications, says, “Right off the bat, we could tell customers, ‘We’re here for you.
+Patricia Contic, director of communications at Morristown Utilities, said, “Right off the bat, we could tell customers, ‘We’re here for you.
 Your utilities are staying on.
 If you need help paying, it’s there.’
 It opened up the doors to help customers financially.”
-Then MU received a second check from TVA in the fall, which MU matched again.
+In the fall, when MU received a second check from TVA, they matched it again.

 News of the donations made by MU and TVA spurred many residents and local businesses to reach out to MU to find out how they also could contribute.
 This led to the creation of MU’s Operation Help, which resulted in an additional $5,000 in funds.
-“TVA’s fund allowed us to create our own and bring in more money for the community,” explains Contic.
+“TVA’s fund allowed us to create our own and bring in more money for the community,” Contic said.

-TVA also has helped support the Hamblen County school system through TVA STEM grants.
-Contic notes that in 2019 Hamblen County applied for a grant and was awarded $5,000.
+TVA also has helped support the Hamblen County school system through a $5,ooo TVA STEM grant.
 “We were able to reach all of our schools.
 That was a huge boost for our community.
-We’re just honored to be involved in that.”
+We’re just honored to be involved in that,” Contic said.

 In 2021, while three schools received TVA STEM grants, Contic says one grant in particular stands out.